ArgentumX/OmniusM/README.md

 # `OmniusM`

-- First try of creating AI-bot for minecraft.
+- First try of creating AI-bot for minecraft on mineflayer base.
 As an intermediate goal, to create an evolutionary model capable of learning elementary actions, in the future it is planned to gradually complicate the logic.